WalkerKnapp/devolay/README.md

 http://NDI.NewTek.com/

 ## Download / Installation
-Currently, Devolay is only actively tested on Windows, but as of v1.1.1, builds now are bundled with binaries for Windows, MacOS, and Linux.
-If you have any issues with these, [open an issue](https://github.com/WalkerKnapp/devolay/issues) so they can be resolved in the next version.
+Currently, Devolay is only actively tested on Windows, but bintray builds include Windows, Linux, and MacOS builds.
+If you have any issues unique to the Linux or MacOS builds, please [open an issue](https://github.com/WalkerKnapp/devolay/issues) so they can be resolved in the next version.

 ### Gradle
 ```groovy